 Hormonal imbalance can play a major role in temporary hair loss and can have a severe impact.
-Some of the common causes of hair loss diseases are: Hormonal Imbalances, Inadequate Diet, and Medical Illnesses.
+Some of the common causes of hair loss diseases are Hormonal Imbalances, Inadequate Diet, and Medical Illnesses.

-In men hormonal imbalance is one of the major causes of hair loss.
+In men, hormonal imbalance is one of the major causes of hair loss.
 The male hormone that causes severe hair loss is testosterone.
-The enzyme, 5 alpha reductase, which is present in the hair follicles converts testosterone into dihydrotestosterone (DHT).
+The enzyme, 5 alpha-reductase, which is present in the hair follicles converts testosterone into dihydrotestosterone (DHT).
 The DHT is the most potent androgen that promotes androgenetic alopecia – the common pattern of male baldness or premature hair loss.

 Hair Loss in Women

-Hair loss in women is often difficult to diagnose and can be caused by many factors, including alopecia areata, hormone imbalances, menopause, dietary protein and amino acid deficiency, intestinal parasites, damage from hair treatments, and stress.
+Hair loss in women is often difficult to diagnose and can be caused by many factors, including alopecia areata, hormone imbalances, menopause, dietary protein, and amino acid deficiency, intestinal parasites, damage from hair treatments, and stress.
 Imbalance in thyroid hormones is one of the more common causes of sudden hair loss in women.
-When the thyroid gland is overactive or under active, the hair may fall out.
+When the thyroid gland is overactive or underactive, the hair may fall out.
 The hair follicles are particularly sensitive to concentrations of thyroid gland derived hormones.
-Thyroid hormones have a large influence on the cellular metabolism of scalp proteins, carbohydrates, lipids and minerals.
+Thyroid hormones have a large influence on the cellular metabolism of scalp proteins, carbohydrates, lipids, and minerals.
 The cells of the hair matrix, due to their high degree of metabolic activity, are most profoundly influenced by the deficiency or excess of thyroid hormones.

 Women reaching the menopausal age can experience hair loss which is believed to be linked to hormonal changes.
 To learn more about the treating hair loss related to menopause, visit our blog that discusses hormone replacement therapy.

 Hair loss due to a hormonal imbalance is also largely seen in women during pregnancy.
-During pregnancy, there is a high level of estrogen hormones, but after the child birth there is a rapid fall in the estrogen level and large number of hair follicles fall out.
+During pregnancy, there is a high level of estrogen hormones, but after childbirth, there is a rapid fall in the estrogen level and a large number of hair follicles fall out.
 Sometimes, hair loss in women is observed during the post-pregnancy period.
 Childbirth almost always causes some degree of temporary hair loss, sometimes occurring after a delay of a few months.
 Long-term hair loss after pregnancy may indicate the presence of a hormonal imbalance in the body.

 Nutrition & Diet

-When there is a lack of nutrients being absorbed or consumed, the body will naturally try to economize by shifting growing hairs into resting phase.
-As hair is made up of keratin, a form of protein, and requires several minerals and protein to make the hair, during protein scarcity period, the hair fibers are forcibly sent into a resting phase, and hair shedding occurs after a period of time.
-But the condition can be reversed and prevented by eating a proper nutritious diet.
+When there is a lack of nutrients being absorbed or consumed, the body will naturally try to economize by shifting growing hairs into the resting phase.
+As hair is made up of keratin, a form of protein, and requires several minerals and protein to make the hair, during the protein scarcity period, the hair fibers are forcibly sent into a resting phase, and hair shedding occurs after a period of time.
+But the condition can be reversed and prevented by eating a properly nutritious diet.

 Illnesses can also cause hair loss.
 High fever, severe infection, or flu are some of the serious illnesses that may cause the hair follicles to enter a resting phase as well.
-Some cancer treatments also prevent the dividing of hair follicle cells and as a result the growth of the hair fiber is stopped and the hair becomes thin, breaks off and gradually hair loss occurs.
+Some cancer treatments also prevent the dividing of hair follicle cells and as a result, the growth of the hair fiber is stopped and the hair becomes thin, breaks off and gradually hair loss occurs.
 This hair loss starts within 1-3 weeks after the beginning of the chemotherapy treatment and patients can lose upwards of 90% of their hair.
-Other medical conditions can be fungus, gastro-intestinal problems, or other types of dermatological disorders may result in hair loss.
+Other medical conditions can be fungus, gastrointestinal problems, or other types of dermatological disorders that may result in hair loss.